kodai731/TRELLIS.2-ROCm/README.md

 If you want a reliable test environment, it is recommended to use a Podman container (https://github.com/Mateusz-Dera/ROCm-AI-Installer
 ).

+> [!Note]
+> An automatic installer for the script above will also be added.

 The script uses <b>nvdiffrast-hip</b> from https://github.com/CalebisGross/TRELLIS-AMD

 The script applies patches dynamically: